 The Albanian legal situation stipulates specific conditions which are applied by Raiffeisen Bank Sh.a in Albania.
-In the event of major operational changes, the bank applies a minimum period of two weeks if the employment relationship has been in existence for up to six months; one month if the employment relationship has existed for between six months and two years; two months if the employment relationship has been in existence for between two and five years, and three months if the employment relationship has been ongoing for more than five years.
+In the event of major operational changes, the bank applies a minimum period of two weeks if the employment relationship has been in existence for up to six months; one month if the employment relationship has existed for between six months and two years; two months if the employment relationship has been in existence for between two and five years, and three months if the employment relationship has been in existence for between two and five years, and three months if the employment relationship has been in existence for between two and five years.